Byron/gitoxide/README.md

  * **be the best performing implementation**
    * use Rust's type system to optimize for work not done without being hard to use
    * use multiple cores when available
+   * make it easy to control concurrency and parallelism
  * **assure on-disk consistency**
    * assure reads never interfere with concurrent writes
    * assure multiple concurrent writes don't cause trouble
  * **take shortcuts, but not in quality**
-   * binaries my use `anyhow::Error` exhaustively, knowing that these errors are solely user-facing.
+   * binaries may use `anyhow::Error` exhaustively, knowing these errors are solely user-facing.
+   * libraries use light-weight custom errors implemented using `quick-error`.
-   * internationalization is nothing we are concerned with right now
+   * internationalization is nothing we are concerned with right now.
+   * IO errors due to insufficient amount of open file handles don't always lead to operation failure

 ## Non-Goals